Mean dimension and rate-distortion function revisited: Introduction

+This definition does not involve the dynamics, and it is proved that every compact metrizable space admits a metric satisfying this condition \cite[p.22-p.23]{lt19}.}, then for $p\in[1,\infty)$,

-where $\over$ denotes the upper metric mean dimension of $X$, and $R_{\mu,L^p}(\epsilon),R_{\mu,L^{\infty}}(\epsilon)$ are the $L^p$ and $L^{\infty}$ rate-distortion functions of $\mu$, respectively.
+where $\overline{\rm mdim}_M(T,X,d)$ denotes the upper metric mean dimension of $(X,d,T)$, and $R_{\mu,L^p}(\epsilon),R_{\mu,L^{\infty}}(\epsilon)$ are the $L^p$ and $L^{\infty}$ rate-distortion functions of $\mu$, respectively.

-The authors \cite{gs21,ycz23} further revealed that the supremums can only take over the set of ergodic measures.
-In \cite{gs21}, Gutman and \'Spiewak introduced the mean R\'enyi information dimension for TDSs.
+The authors \cite{gs21,ycz23} further revealed that the suprema can be taken over the set of ergodic measures.
+In \cite{gs21}, Gutman and \'Spiewak introduced the mean R\'enyi information dimension for invariant measures of a TDS.
 Furthermore, for the Hilbert cube $[0,1]^{\mathbb{Z}}$ with the left shift $\sigma$, they proved its coincidence to the information dimension rate for ergodic measures, and posed the question of whether this equivalence holds for non-ergodic measures.
 We answer affirmatively in the following theorem.

 \begin{thm} Let $([0,1]^{\mathbb{Z}}, \sigma)$ be a TDS with the metric $d^{\mathbb{Z}}$.
 Then for every $\mu\in M([0,1]^{\mathbb{Z}}, \sigma)$,

 where $d^{\mathbb{Z}}(x,y)=\sum_{n\in \mathbb{Z}}\frac{|x_n-y_n|}{2^{|n|}}$; $ {\underline{\rm MRID}}([0,1]^{\mathbb{Z}},\sigma,d^{\mathbb{Z}},\mu)$ and $ {\overline{\rm MRID}}([0,1]^{\mathbb{Z}},\sigma,d^{\mathbb{Z}},\mu)$ respectively denote the lower and upper mean R\'enyi information dimensions of $\mu$; $\underline{d}(\mu)$ and $\overline{d}(\mu)$ respectively denote the lower and upper information dimension rates of $\mu$, see Subsection \ref{sub 3.1} for their precise definitions. \end{thm}